Two-Minutes Talks - 5 rounds

 Round #3 - Present your lens analysis to the class.

-- use only the cover slide of your PPT so that the class can see the image your analyzed, you may point to certain aspects of the image during your talk, but no, you cannot present all your slides or read from your slides
+- the whole class will see only the cover slide of your PPT so that the we can see the image you analyzed, you may point to certain aspects of the image during your talk, but no, you cannot present all your slides or read from your slides or script.
+NO notes.
+This means you will be standing by the SmartBoard.

-- distill down the important information from your analysis - you cannot cover everything, so select body points / examples wisely
+- distill the important information from your analysis - you cannot cover everything, so select main points / examples wisely.

-- change your words, language and expression to suit this spoken context
+- change your words, language, gestures and expression to suit this spoken, presentational context.

 Round #4 -